lotusnprod/lotus-manuscript/manuscript.md

 ##### Wikidata

-The easiest way to search for NP occurrence information in Wikidata is by typing the name of a chemical structure directly into the "Search Wikidata" field.
+The easiest way to search for NP occurrence information in Wikidata is by typing the name of a chemical structure directly into the "Search Wikidata" field on the upper right of the [Wikidata homepage](https://www.wikidata.org/wiki/Wikidata:Main_Page).
 For example, by typing "erysodine", the user will land on the page of this compound ([Q27265641](https://www.wikidata.org/wiki/Q27265641)).
 Scrolling down to the "found in taxon" statement will allow the user to view the biological organisms reported to contain this NP (Figure @fig:wdpage).
 Clicking the reference link under each taxon name links to the publication(s) documenting the occurrence.

 ![**Illustration of the "found in taxon" statement section on the Wikidata page** of erysodine [Q27265641](https://www.wikidata.org/wiki/Q27265641) showing a selection of containing taxa and the references documenting these occurrences.](images/erysodine.svg "wdpage"){#fig:wdpage width="100%"}

-The typical approach of more elaborated queries consists of writing SPARQL queries using the [Wikidata Query Service](https://query.wikidata.org/) or a direct connection to the SPARQL endpoint.
+The typical approach to more elaborated queries consists in writing SPARQL queries using the [Wikidata Query Service](https://query.wikidata.org/) or a direct connection to a SPARQL endpoint.
 Below are some examples from simple to more elaborated queries, demonstrating what can be done using this approach.
 The full-text queries with explanations are included in [SI-3](#si-3-wikidata-sparql-queries).